Who we are

 Programme Manager Power Systems / ISISPACE B.V

-Matthew is currently working at ISISPACE B.V. in the Netherlands, where he is responsible for the space vehicle power systems, including solar power generation and power storage products.
-Early in his career, he gained experience in heavy industry with Heraeus and in aerospace with BAE Systems Air.
-Matthew is pleased to be advancing in the space sector, particularly after being awarded a place on the ISU SSP 2022 in Portugal, thanks to a scholarship from the UK and European Space Agencies.
+Matthew is currently working at ISISPACE B.V in the Netherlands, where they are responsible for the space vehicle power systems products, including solar power generation and power storage.
+Early in their career, they gained experience in heavy industry at Heraeus and in aerospace at BAE Systems Air.
+They are now glad to be growing their expertise in the space sector, having been awarded a place on the ISU SSP 2022 in Portugal through a scholarship from the UK and European Space Agencies.

-He is also a general committee member of the Aerospace Division Young Members Committee (AeDYMC) and is actively working to help the IMechE better serve its members in the rapidly growing space sector, both in the UK and internationally.
+Matthew is also a general committee member of the AeDYMC and is actively working to help the IMechE better cater to members in the rapidly growing space sector both in the UK and internationally.

 Alex Dobbins